kaelaela/danger-auto_label/README.md

 `set` - Set any labels to PR by this.

-`delete` - Delete any labels from PR.
+`delete` - Delete any labels from repository.

+`remove` - Remove any labels from PR.